 Columbus wasn’t the first to conquer the Atlantic.
 Half a century before, Vikings led by Leif Eriksson crossed the Atlantic and set foot in North America.
 As a matter of fact, Columbus didn’t discover America, as it was already populated when he reached it.

-He Miscalculated the Earth’s Circumference
+11. He miscalculated the Earth’s circumference

 It’s a little-known fact that Christopher Columbus had many miscalculations during his journeys.
 He underestimated the circumference of the Earth by 25%.
 Also, his estimate of the naval distance to Marco Polo’s great port of Cathay was inaccurate.